 My vocation and vacation week summed up:

 - Flew into the Santa Barbara airport on a Friday.
-The way author David Sedaris describes the airport in this Conde Nast Traveller post is spot on!
+The way author David Sedaris describes the airport in this Conde Nast Traveler post is spot on!
 The following day, I taught an all-day course on Personal Branding (how to manage your brand using social media, appearance and communications) at my alma mater Antioch University Santa Barbara.
 Below is me at lunch on the open air patio on the roof of the university (I know, rough place to work, right?!)
 I had lunch ALONE (which is really rare and decadent as the mom of a 4-year old).

 - In a short 48 hours in Santa Barbara, I taught (one of my fave things to do EVER) and got to see family, friends and be back in the beautiful city that I called home for 17 years.
 I LOVE teaching, fuels my soul! (and the hubs and my kiddo had a blast at the Santa Barbara Zoo and seeing friends and family!)